ipfabric/docs/docs/IP_Fabric_API/Tutorials/simulate_unicast_path_lookup_using_python.md

+---
+description: A quick tutorial about how to use IP Fabric’s API with python-ipfabric-diagrams Python module.
+---

 # Simulate Unicast Path Lookup In IP Fabric Using Python

 A quick tutorial about how to use IP Fabric’s API with [python-ipfabric-diagrams](https://github.com/community-fabric/python-ipfabric-diagrams) Python module.